pia-foss/manual-connections/README.md

    * `DISABLE_IPV6` - yes/no
  * [Get region details](get_region.sh): This script will provide server details, validate `PREFERRED_REGION` input, and can determine the lowest latency location.
 The script can also trigger VPN connections, if you specify `VPN_PROTOCOL=wireguard` or `VPN_PROTOCOL=openvpn`; doing so requires a token.
 This script can reference `get_token.sh` with use of `PIA_USER` and `PIA_PASS`.
 If called without specifying `PREFERRED_REGION` this script writes a list of servers within lower than `MAX_LATENCY` to a `/opt/piavpn-manual/latencyList` for reference.
  * [Get a token](get_token.sh): This script allows you to get an authentication token with a valid 'PIA_USER' and 'PIA_PASS'.
 It will write the token and its expiration date to `/opt/piavpn-manual/token` for reference.
+ * [Get DIP details](get_dip.sh): This script will provide necessary connection details to use a dedicated IP.
  * [Connect to WireGuard](connect_to_wireguard_with_token.sh): This script allows you to connect to the VPN server via WireGuard.
  * [Connect to OpenVPN](connect_to_openvpn_with_token.sh): This script allows you to connect to the VPN server via OpenVPN.
  * [Enable Port Forwarding](port_forwarding.sh): Enables you to add Port Forwarding to an existing VPN connection.
 Adding the environment variable `PIA_PF=true` to any of the previous scripts will also trigger this script.